 Email Poem |

-Analysis and Comments on 331.
+Comments, Analysis, and Meaning on 331.
 Epigram at Brownhill Inn

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 331.
 Epigram at Brownhill Inn here.